microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-sign-up-notification.md

 Now we want to verify the Notify field is populated correctly when creating an issue.

-1. In Teams, open the team channel in which the Issue reporting app is installed.
+1. In Teams, open the team channel in which the Issue Reporting app is installed.

-1. Select the **Issue reporting** tab.
+1. Select the **Issue Reporting** tab.

 1. Select **Report an issue** button.